shadowshard4080/install-arch/Main-Arch-Linux-install-Guide.md

 - Install needed things

-> the linux LTS package means long-time-support, you may replace these kernel packages with the kerenl of your choice.
+> the linux LTS package means long-time-support, you may replace these kernel packages with the kernel of your choice.

 ``` bash
 pacstrap /mnt base base-devel linux-lts linux-lts-headers linux-firmware nano sudo